ryanriopelle/blockchain_takehome/bigquery/test/README.md

       this could be used for things like spark or conerting to other databases.
     * You can retrieve big query schemas from big query if you would like by using the client add ons as well.
 - How would you *load* the data?
+    * You could do a Cloud Function that would do incremental loads into your BQ table when new data arrived in the source BQ table.
+      Or export new records to cloud storage for load into your alternative datastore if you use something else.
+    * Or you could set a pub/sub event on new row arrival.
     * You can load the data in a similiar way to retrieving the data with the bigquery client, I have personal functions for that but you would have to hire me to get those :)
 - How would you *update* the data?